rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 ### 1.2.
 Determine the ``DiaObjectId`` for the object of interest.

+Select the DP0.2 Catalogs tab.

 Navigate to the DP0.2 UI interface by selecting the "UI assisted" view on the upper right.

+Notice that various tables are available in the drop-down menus.

+Notice also that query constraints can be set up in this table interface.

-From the top menu bar, select the "DP0.2 Catalogs" in the "Table Collection (Schema)" tab, and "dp02_dc2_catalogs_DiaObject" in the "Tables" tab.
+From the top menu bar, select the "dp0.2_dc2_catalogs" in the "Table Collection (Schema)" box, and "dp02_dc2_catalogs_DiaObject" in the "Tables" box.

 Select ``diaObjectId`` box and the ``nDiaSources`` in the table on the right.
 Under "Enter Constraints" uncheck "temporal" and check "spatial" box.